Organic-Food-Store/ofs-nodejs-express-server/README.md

     $ npm start
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your server should now be running on [localhost:5000](http://localhost:5000/).

+Or use the same hosted server at [https://organic-food-store.herokuapp.com/api](https://organic-food-store.herokuapp.com/api).

-***Note: Whether local or hosted, the app will only use the [organic-food-store.herokuapp.com/api](https://organic-food-store.herokuapp.com/api) for all serverside calls.***
+***Note: Whether local or hosted, the [app](https://github.com/Organic-Food-Store/ofs-client) will only use the [organic-food-store.herokuapp.com/api](https://organic-food-store.herokuapp.com/api) for all serverside calls.***

 ## API Documentation